Palmetto Regiment

 The Palmetto Regiment of Volunteers of South Carolina was an infantry regiment that participated in the Mexican–American War.
 It suffered heavy losses and was known for the first American colors over Mexico City, when it raised its regimental flag.

 History

 President James K. Polk called for volunteers for the Mexican–American War.
 During the war, the South contributed many more troops than did the North.
 It supported the war in the hopes of extending slavery into the Southwest Mexican territories.

 Soon in 1846 South Carolina's "Palmetto Regiment" was formed.
 The regiment provided 10 companies of men, from both US Regular Army and Volunteers.
 On December 24, 1846, Thomas L. Hutchinson presented the regiment with its first flag.
 The regiment was trained by cadets of the South Carolina Military Academy (now The Citadel), who served as the first "drillmasters".

-The regimental flag was described as being made of blue silk, with the coat of arms of the state of South Carolina upon one side, and the United States arms and a palmetto tree upon the other side, with the inscription "Presented by the City of Charleston."
-The flag was also reported to have the motto "Not for ourselves we conquer, but our country."